 Once you are connected to the correct machine, click “Make It” in the upper right-hand corner.

-If you have an Explore 3 or a Maker 3, a popup will show asking if you are going to cut matless, on a mat or if you will manually select for each load (if you have more than 1 color).
-If you will be using a roll or sheet of smart vinyl without a mat, select “Without Mat“.
-Otherwise, choose “On Mat” and we will use a mat with a piece of Iron-On or heat transfer vinyl.
+If you have an Explore 3 or a Maker 3, a popup will show asking if you are going to cut matless, on a mat, or if you will manually select for each mat.

 Because we are cutting Iron-On/HTV, we will need to mirror our vinyl.
-Toggle the “Mirror” switch on the left-hand side to on.
+Toggle the “Mirror” switch on the left-hand side to the “on” position.

 Once you have made your selections, click “Continue” in the bottom right-hand corner of the screen.